29next/developer-docs/docs/themes/templates/objects.md

 ### product

-Product configured in the store.
+Product configured in the store catalogue.

 | Property | Type | Description |
 | ----- | ------ | ------ |